gonverissimo/gonverissimo/README.md

 Originally from Setúbal, I have spent the last four years studying in Évora.
 I have ambitious goals for my future and always approach life with a positive mindset.
 I aspire to travel the world, experiencing new cultures and customs along the way.

-- 🎓 All of my projects done throughout my degree: [university](https://github.com/goncalofverissimo/university) (ask me to access)
+- 🎓 All of my projects done throughout my degree: [university](https://github.com/goncalofverissimo/university) (message me to have access)
 - 📚 Some projects I've done out of the degree: [projects](https://github.com/goncalofverissimo/projects)